bertt/gitlab-ci-training/README.md

 - How can we run job 'deploy'?

-- How can trigger the 'diagnostics' job?
+- How can we trigger the 'diagnostics' job?

 #### 3.3.5 Allow Failure